-The carrying amount of an item or a group of identical items of property, plant and equipment should be reviewed periodically to assess whether the recoverable amount has declined below the carrying amount.
-Only for assets where there are indicators for impairment.
+The carrying amount (book value) of an item or a group of identical items of property, plant and equipment should be reviewed periodically in order to assess whether or not the recoverable amount has declined below the carrying amount.

 Recoverable amount is the amount that the municipality expects to recover from the future use of an asset, including its residual value on disposal.